opral/monorepo/documentation/concept/project.md

 # {% $frontmatter.title %}

-An inlang project is defined by file that is named `project.inlang.json`.
-It contains the configuration for a project and is the entrypoint for all applications, plugins, and tools in the inlang ecosystem.
+An inlang project is defined by a file that is named `project.inlang.json`.
+The file contains the settings for a project and is the entrypoint for all applications, plugins, and tools in the inlang ecosystem.

 Visit the [getting started](/documentation/manually-create-project) page to learn how to create a new project.